88happytar/my-weather-app-heroku/README.md

-# My Weather App AWS
+# My Weather App Heroku

 This project will be built through a series of videos.
 I hope to help people learn how to build an application locally and shift it to the cloud.